-There is evidence supporting the following statement: in order to overcome gender-based violence, there is a need to overcome Second Order of Sexual Harassment.
+There is evidence supporting the following statement: in order to overcome gender-based violence, there is a need to overcome Second Order of Sexual Harassment (SOSH).
 This is defined as that kind of harassment suffered by those who support direct victims, without being victims themselves.
-But, they become victims when decide to stand with direct survivors and take their side.
+However, they might become victims when decide to stand with direct survivors and take their side.
 As it is already proven, survivors need support in order to break their silence and keep forward.
 Thus, to defend those supporting, become crucial in the struggle against sexual violence.

 Vidu, A., Valls, R., Puigvert, L., Melgar, P., & Joanpere, M. (2017).
 Second order of sexual harassment-SOSH.
 Multidisciplinary Journal of Educational Research, 7(1), 1-26. https://www.hipatiapress.com/hpjournals/index.php/remie/article/view/2505 (Scopus Q3 in 2019)